Greenhouse gas emissions

-Electricity generation and transport are major emitters; the largest single source, according to the United States Environmental Protection Agency, is transportation, accounting for 27% of all USA greenhouse gas emissions.
+Carbon dioxide is the main greenhouse gas resulting from human activities.
+It accounts for more than half of warming.
+Methane (CH4) emissions have almost the same short-term impact.
+Nitrous oxide (N2O) and fluorinated gases (F-gases) play a lesser role in comparison.
+Emissions of carbon dioxide, methane and nitrous oxide in 2023 were all higher than ever before.

+Electricity generation, heat and transport are major emitters; overall energy is responsible for around 73% of emissions.
+A growing concern for electricity usage is the expansion of artificial intelligence (AI), which is projected to significantly increase global energy demand.
 Deforestation and other changes in land use also emit carbon dioxide and methane.
 The largest source of anthropogenic methane emissions is agriculture, closely followed by gas venting and fugitive emissions from the fossil-fuel industry.
 The largest agricultural methane source is livestock.
 Agricultural soils emit nitrous oxide partly due to fertilizers.
 Similarly, fluorinated gases from refrigerants play an outsized role in total human emissions.

-At current emission rates averaging six and a half tonnes per person per year, before 2030 temperatures may have increased by an average of 1.5 °C (2.7 °F) over pre-industrial levels, which is the limit for the G7 countries and aspirational limit of the Paris Agreement.